 How to get there?

 Aquarium de Paris is located at 5 Avenue Albert de Mun, 75016 Paris.
 The closest metro is Trocadero, from where you can walk around to the entrance in about 5 minutes.
+It is also quite close to Musée du Quai Branly, if you want to combine visits.

 How much are tickets?